sb-vdb/aipi/RASPBERRYPI.md

 ls -la /home/my_user
 ```

-As mentioned, everything that comes after the program's name, is passed to the program.
+As mentioned, everything that comes after the program's name, is passed on to the program.
 How these arguments are used, is completely up to the program.
 It's conventional that dashes `-` and double-dashes `--` are used to configure sort of optional things.
 Further, `-` indicates options with a single char name.
 Like `a` in `ls -a` is the short name of the option to list all files (also hidden dot-files).
 Since a single dash indicates single-char options, we can combine multiple such options into `-abcdefg` and all chars are interpreted individually. `--` indicate more verbose option names.
 Each option with a verbose name needs their own `--` prepended.
 For example, server launch commands are often given an IP address in the style `--ip=127.0.0.1`, or flagged for certain modes without an explicit value like `--debug`.

 Most commands support the `--help` command with nothing else to it.
 For example `cd --help` shows an overview about the syntax for using and configuring `cd`.